 I LOVED this setup.
 It might not always be for the reason I usually love a cushion setup, but man were these fun to play in.

 Yeah, these are going to be for those who want to go all out for pure cushion, bounciness, and impact protection.
 If you’re looking for some court feel, you’re looking to maximize movement mobility and speed, you’re going to want to skip these.

-Your foot sits pretty high inside the shoe, so forget about actual court feel or using these if you’re a low profile guard.
+Your foot sits pretty high inside the shoe, so forget about actual court feel.

 It’s technologically extremely difficult to make a shoe with such a present cushion setup but make it equally as supportive.